What Is Non-Conformance (Nonconformity)?

 There are several benefits to identifying and addressing non-conformities.
 These include:

 - Improve quality assurance – A non conformance management system that works becomes one of several building blocks that provides a clear grasp of processes and their objectives.
+This can improve processes or products or both.

 - Reduce customer complaints – Reducing customer complaints is a sure sign that the company’s performance is efficient and improving.